diogoalves12/LDTS-Project/README.md

 ### **1. Objectives**

-The main objective is to develop a functional and modular text-based minesweeper, adhering to **Design Patterns** and **SOLID Principles** to ensure the code is scalable and maintainable.
+The main objective is to develop a functional and modular text-based game, adhering to **Design Patterns** and **SOLID Principles** to ensure the code is scalable and maintainable.

 ---